joehahn/tf-text-classification-demo/README.md

 The notebook reads the 100-word-long chunks of text that parse_texts.py extracted from 88 books downloaded from the Gutenberg Project.
 The notebook then splits that data into test, train, and validation samples.
-It then vectorizes these chunks of text in a way that preserves word order, and then trains the following LSTM model on the test data:
+It then vectorizes these chunks of text in a way that preserves word order, and then fits the following LSTM model on the training data:
 ![](figs/model.png)
 The Tensorboard UI also provides this interesting graph of the neural network:
 ![](figs/tensorboard.png)